dinayrore/potter_quest/README.md

 Heroku link: https://potter-quest.herokuapp.com/

+If you are interested in contributing to this project please contact the authors for further instruction.

 ## Getting Started

 The instructions below will help you retrieve a copy of the project to run on your local machine through the Terminal application.
 Please see deployment for notes on how to deploy the project on a live system.
 The instructions provided are for macbook users only.